 My wife sewed drapes for the four portholes, adding a nice touch of homeliness to the cabin.

-In this modification I reused a lot of wood left over, but it was not always possible to match all the teak faced plywood and the exposed ends.
-I therefore bought a 4’ foot by 8’ foot sheet of teak veneer and laminated all the exposed edges and the curved seats.
-The veneer is easily cut with scissors and glued in place with contact adhesive but you have to be very careful to place it correctly the first time.
+In this modification I reused a lot of teak wood left over from other modifications, but it was not always possible to match all the teak faced plywood and the exposed ends.
+I bought a 4’ foot by 8’ foot sheet of teak veneer and laminated all the exposed edges and the curved seats.
+The veneer is easily cut with scissors and glued in place with contact adhesive, care is needed to place it correctly the first time.
 After one coat of clear satin varnish the result is a very pleasing uniform appearance to the whole cabin.
-This is what I now call a "real stateroom" with space to move and dress, and somewhere to sit if you need a quiet spot.
+This is now a "real stateroom" with space to move and dress, and somewhere to sit if you need a quiet spot.

-There was obviously a loss of deck storage after the removal of the lazarettes, including where the propane gas tank was stored.
-I overcame this with two plastic deck (patio) seat boxes, that I fastened to the deck and cut the base out of one to allow the gas bottle to stand upright.
-More importantly, the tank is now completely separate from the cabin and any leakage vents into the atmosphere.
-The capacity of these boxes are only a little less than what the lazarettes had been, and they also make nice stern seats.
+There was some loss of deck storage after the removal of the lazarettes, including where the propane gas tank was stored.
+I bought two plastic deck (patio) seat boxes that I fastened to the deck and cut the base out of one to allow the gas bottle to stand upright.
+This tank is now completely separate from the cabin and any leakage vents into the atmosphere.
+The capacity of these boxes are only a little less than what the lazarettes had been, and they form nice stern seats.